fideloper/Vaprobash/readme.md

 This will install Screen on the Vagrant machine.

+### Magento

+This will install a base Magento project within `/vagrant/magento`.
+It depends on Composer and Mysql being installed.

+This will also attempt to change the Apache or Nginx virtual host to point the document root at `/vagrant/magento/src`.

+For Nginx, this will replace the default site configuration with one tailored for Magento.

 ## The Vagrantfile

 The vagrant file does two things you should take note of: